lrfinotti/cybr201_book/06-DH_and_ElGamal.md

 ## Symmetric versus Asymmetric Cryptosystems

 In our Caesar Cipher example, as mentioned before, knowledge of the encryption table/key $e$ would automatically tell Eve what the decryption key $d$ should be.
-This is an example of what we call a *symmetric cryptosystem*: the same key allows for both encrypting and decrypting messages.
+This is an example of what we call a [*symmetric cryptosystem*](https://en.wikipedia.org/wiki/Symmetric-key_algorithm): the same key allows for both encrypting and decrypting messages.

 But again, this raises the problem of how will Alice and Bob exchange the encryption/decryption key.
 A better method would be to have an *asymmetric cryptosystem*, i.e., one in which Alice can provide *publicly* an encoding key to Bob (or anyone else who might want to send her a message), but keep secret her decoding key, with the obvious assumption that is hard to obtain the decoding key from the publicly available decoding key.
 In this situation the encoding key is called the *public-key* and the decoding key is called the *private key*.
-For this reason, these asymmetric cryptosystems are also called *public-key cryptosystems*.
+For this reason, these asymmetric cryptosystems are also called [*public-key cryptosystems*](https://en.wikipedia.org/wiki/Public-key_cryptography).

 Of course, the real question is how can we create such a system.
 Most of the naive methods one can come up with will be symmetric.
-But before we do that, let's see if we can find a safe way to exchange a key in a symmetric cryptosystem.
+But before we do that, let's see if we can find a safe way to exchange a secret key for a symmetric cryptosystem.

 +++